davidlidebrandt/milestone-project-3/README.md

 * Filling out and submitting Register form.

-**Intended:** The form should only be submittable if all the fields are filled in as well as containing values which matched the specified patterns.
+**Expected:** The form should only be submittable if all the fields are filled in as well as containing values which matched the specified patterns.
 If a username is taken the index page should load and an error message should be displayed.
 If the registration is succesfull the index page should load and a welcome message should be displayed, a welcome mail should also be sent to the users email address.